narendly/narendly.github.io/README.md

  - Performed reboot after each install
  - Dataset that I downloaded had a different format from Spark's `sample_libsvm_data.txt`.
 I need to figure out a way to convert a particular dataset into a format that SVM library can read.
 (Converting it to RDD)
+ - VMWare VM ran out of space--need to give it more space for next install

 ## Deliverables ##